-Making Hot Honey Sauce
+Making Hot Honey Sauce for the Stir Fry

 The main ingredients in our sauce for the Hot Honey Ground Beef & Broccoli are hot honey (obviously) and soy sauce.

 - Speaking of salt, the addition of lemon juice will help cut the saltiness of the soy sauce.
-Nothing will ruin a dish quicker than too much salt, so the lemon juice helps to avoid that massacre.
+Nothing will ruin a dish quicker than too much salt, so lemon juice helps to avoid that massacre.